About Buster and Kristen

 Gerald Dempsey “Buster” Posey III was born in Leesburg, Georgia.
 Posey, the oldest of four children.
 His nickname, “Buster,” came from his father’s childhood nickname.
 Kristen also hails from Leesburg, where she and Buster met while taking the SATs in high school.
 They were married in 2009 in Leesburg.

 Kristen and Buster welcomed twins Lee Dempsey Posey and Addison Lynn Posey, who were born in 2011.
 The Poseys adopted twin baby girls, Ada and Livvi, in 2020.
-Kristen and Buster and their four kids make their home in the Bay Area.
+Kristen and Buster and their four kids make their home in Georgia.

 In The News